GroundVu/eview/README.md

 - To edit the scene layer URL and Name hold down left shift + left mouse click on desired layer button
 - To zoom to the extent of a layer hold down z + left mouse click on desired layer button

+The application saves the configured layers, the topology and elevation states between restarts.

 # Dependencies
 - Qt5.7 https://www.qt.io/qt5-7/